HighGround has pioneered Rural Weeks as the place to start your Life Beyond the Military – Outdoors.

-We aim to introduce you to the land-based sector which can be divided as follows:
+We aim to introduce you to the following areas of the land-based sector:

-Land Management covers all aspects of work on the land from management and administrative roles to practical, ‘hands-on’ activities which may use trades already held.
+This covers all aspects of work on the land from management and administrative roles to practical, ‘hands-on’ activities which may use trades and skills you already have.

 - Agricultural Engineering